Gioambra/Crud-operations/README.md

 # ROADMAP

 - improve GUI
 - develop Homepage, css and styles..
+X
 - code refactoring
 - project refactorting (add folder and more order content)
 - authentication security (sql injection..)
 - creation of an account X
 - update an account ?
 - delete an account  ?
-- Create a tale of TODO, the table will be always in contact with database CRUD operations
+- Create a tale of TODO, the table will be always in contact with database CRUD operations X
 - Add Logout button